 In the event that the grantee does not sign the grant contract within 60 days upon receipt thereof, the grant will be canceled.
-Projects must be completed within 2 years of signing the contract, during which grantees are expected so submit the necessary financial and narrative reports.
+Projects must be completed within 2 years of signing the contract, during which grantees are expected to submit the necessary financial and narrative reports.

-No grantee will be awarded more than two deadline extensions during the grant period; such extensions should be justified by the grantee and approved by AFAC.
+No grantee will be awarded more than two deadline extensions during the grant period; Such extensions should be justified by the grantee and approved by AFAC.

 AFAC does not offer mobility grants.
 Travel costs can be covered by the AFAC grant only when they are part of the implementation of a project.

 A film producer is eligible to apply with a maximum of two projects per category per cycle provided the two projects are not attached to the same director.
-However, if a film producer has one open grant, s/he can apply with one project.
-If s/he has two open grants, s/he is not eligible to apply before closing one grant at least.

 AFAC will not consider applications submitted by:

 Members of the AFAC board of trustees, their business partners or family members.

 AFAC staff members, their business partners or family members.

 Members of the current year’s reader and juror committees.